RageAgainstThePixel/com.rest.firebase.authentication/README.md

 - Open your Unity Package Manager
 - Add package from git url: `https://github.com/RageAgainstThePixel/com.firebase.authentication.git#upm`

+---

-## Getting Started
+## Documentation

 ### Project Setup

-By default the FirebaseAuthenticationClient will attempt to load the `FirebaseConfigurationSettings.asset` scriptable object asset if one exists.
+By default the `FirebaseAuthenticationClient` will attempt to load the `FirebaseConfigurationSettings.asset` scriptable object asset if one exists.

 If no `FirebaseConfigurationSettings.asset` can be found then the client will attempt to load te `google-services.json` file in the local project folder.